emnify/product-docs/docs/glossary.md

 ## Organization

-The billable entity (company, subsidiary, branch, division, department, etc.) associated with a [workspace](#workspace).
+The billable entity (company, subsidiary, branch, division, department, etc.) associated with a [Workspace](#workspace).

 :::info
 Information on your organization, users, subscriptions, and more are available in the emnify Portal under [**Workspace settings**](https://portal.emnify.com/organisation-settings/).